Light, amplified and stimulated

 less so than either one

 I wrote this poem a few months ago but I can’t remember the product that inspired it.
-I just remember that the font all of the text looked different from most of the “back of package” writing I usually see.
+I just remember that the font of the text looked different from most of the “back of package” writing I usually see.

 There’s something highly appealing to me about poetry that addresses aspects of technology.
 And it’s not just poetry.
 Some of my favorite photography subjects are power poles.